ameeqcode/ameeq-rust-actix-boilerplate/README.md

 2. Set up the environment variables:

-   Create a `.env` file in the project root and add the following:
+   Update the `.env` file in the project root according to your own database credentials:

    ```env
    DATABASE_URL=postgres://username:password@localhost/database_name
    ```
+   This is required if you want to run diesel CLI commands on your local development enviroment.

-3. Install Diesel CLI:
+3. Install Diesel CLI (PostgresSQL Database):

    ```sh
    cargo install diesel_cli --no-default-features --features postgres